okjulian/graphql.wtf/content/episodes/43-schema-or-code-first-graphql.md

 });
 ```

-Then `graphql-tools` was introduced that gave us the ability to define a schema using SDL (Schema Definition Language) which is today known as a "schema-first".
+Then [Graphql Tools](https://www.graphql-tools.com) was introduced that gave us the ability to define a schema using SDL (Schema Definition Language) which is today known as a "schema-first".

 <FYI>